Skip to content

 DAG & Dependencies

 Rocky builds a directed acyclic graph (DAG) from model dependencies to determine execution order.
-Models declare their upstream dependencies explicitly, and Rocky uses topological sorting to produce a valid execution plan with parallel execution layers.
+Dependencies come from two merged sources: explicit depends_on declarations in a model’s TOML, plus dependencies auto-resolved from bare table names in the model’s SQL that match another project model (surfaced as diagnostic I001).
+Rocky uses topological sorting over the merged set to produce a valid execution plan with parallel execution layers.

 Each model declares what it depends on using the depends_on field in its TOML configuration: